New Year Resolutions Don’t Work

 To make New Year Resolutions work, shift in two broad areas:

-One of the most courageous things any leader (human being) can do is recognize the internal conversations-the constant chatter of thoughts that draw tremendous amounts of energy and attention away from our direct experience of daily life.
+One of the most courageous things any leader (human being) can do is recognize the tremendous pull on your attention to be elsewhere, somewhere more satisfying or exciting than where you are.
+You also recognize the internal conversations-the constant chatter of thoughts that draw tremendous amounts of energy and attention away from our direct experience of daily life.
+And finally you appreciate the effort of bringing back your attention over and over again as the root of goodness, nobility, and character.
+It’s the quality of a mindful leader.

-Awareness is an innate human capacity that we don’t need to acquire.
-We only need to develop access and familiarize ourselves with this dimension, this capacity which is more “you” and more useful than any other so-called training or practical skill.
+In his book, Falling Awake, Jon Kabat-Zinn describes awareness as “the innate human capacity that we hardly pay attention to.
+We don’t need to acquire it.
+We only need to develop access and familiarize ourselves with this capacity, this dimension which is more “you” and more useful than any other training or practical skill.”
+With awareness, rather than distracted and somewhere else, we are awake, here, now.

 You can’t stop the waves, but you can learn to surf.
 Jon Kabat-Zinn